How not to get stuck in the kitchen (when it’s hot or any other time)

 • Unless you’re using red kidney beans, there’s no need to soak ahead of time.
 For red kidney beans, soak 20 min, then drain and rinse well.

-• Add whatever aromatics you’d prefer, or not at all is ok too.
-Try garlic, onion, bay leaf, cumin, thyme or oregano.
+• Add whatever aromatics you’d prefer, but not needed.
+Try garlic, onion, bay leaf, thyme or oregano.

 • For your first batch, check every 20 minutes or so.
-All crockpots are different, and bean cooking times will vary based on variety and freshness, ie - how long have those beans been sitting around*
+All crockpots are different, and cooking times will vary based on variety and freshness*

 * If your beans are older than 1 year, soak overnight for a quicker cooking time.